omeka/omeka-s-enduser/docs/modules/scripto.md

 - Item set (required): select the item set with which the Scripto project should synch.
 This item set should contain all the items and/or media you wish to include in the project.
 - Import target: select the resource to store data when it is pushed from the Scripto project back to Omeka S metadata.
 Options are Item and Media, Item, or Media.
 - Property (required): select from the dropdown which property should store the content created through Scripto and imported back into Omeka S metadata.
 In addition to installed [Vocabularies](https://omeka.org/s/docs/user-manual/content/vocabularies/), Scripto has its own vocabulary options of content, transcription, and translation.
+- Language tag: the language tag for the content being imported into the property selected above.

+**Reviewers**
+Add Omeka S users to your Scripto project as reviewers.

 You can change these settings at any time by editing the project.

+## Uninstalling Scripto

+In order to successfully uninstall scripto, the module must be still be active.